Nubra

-Nubra, also called Dumra, is a historical region of Ladakh, India that is currently administered as a subdivision and a tehsil in the Leh district.
+Nubra, also called Dumra, is a historical region of Ladakh, India that is currently administered as a subdivision and a tehsil in the Nubra district.
 Its inhabited areas form a tri-armed valley cut by the Nubra and Shyok rivers.
 Its Tibetan name Dumra means "valley of flowers".
-Demands have been raised and BJP has hinted at creation of Nubra as a new district.
+Demands have long been raised for the creation of a Nubra district.
+On 27 April 2026, the Lieutenant-Governor of Ladakh approved the formation of a new district.
 Diskit, the headquarters of Nubra, is 120 km north of Leh, the capital of Ladakh.

 The Shyok River meets the Nubra River (or Siachan River) to form a large valley that separates the Ladakh and Karakoram Ranges.
 The Shyok river is a tributary of the Indus river.
-The average altitude of the valley is more than 10000 ft above the sea level.
+The average elevation of the valley is more than 10000 ft above sea level.
 The most common way to access this valley is to travel over the Khardung La pass from Leh.

 Foreign nationals are required to get a Protected area permit to visit Nubra.
 Since 1 April 2017 Indian citizens are also required to get an Inner Line Permit to visit it.

 Etymology

 The name Nubra is believed to derive from the Tibetan word Ldumra or Dumra, meaning "valley of flowers".
-This referred to the fertile, orchard-rich valley in contrast to the surrounding high-altitude desert.
-In Ladakhi, the word Nubra can also mean “western,” perhaps describing its position relative to the upper, eastern part of the Shyok Valley.
+This referred to the fertile, orchard-rich valley in contrast to the surrounding high-elevation desert.
+In Ladakhi, the word Nubra can also mean "western," perhaps describing its position relative to the upper, eastern part of the Shyok Valley.

-Historically, the Nubra River was called Yarma Tsangpo (“Yarma River”) in Tibetan sources.
-The modern usage of “Nubra River” appears to derive from the valley name.
+Historically, the Nubra River was called Yarma Tsangpo ("Yarma River") in Tibetan sources.
+The modern usage of "Nubra River" appears to derive from the valley name.